5 steps of riot prep: How to do crowd control correctly

 The knowledge and skills taught in crowd control training can be applied in all crowd situations.
 By applying these on a daily basis, some disturbances can be prevented.

 Head-to-toe protective equipment for your officers is costly, but it is a one-time purchase and when properly maintained will last for years.

-A supply of chemical munitions and impact munitions should be available for these events.
+Chemical munitions and impact munitions should be available for these events.
 These need to be properly stored and checked regularly for expiration.

-Since these events are personnel-intense, you need to have access to extra tools such as additional radios and chargers, transport, flex cuffs, portable barricades and fleet keys.
+Since these events are personnel intense, you need to have access to extra tools such as additional radios and chargers, transport, flex cuffs, portable barricades and fleet keys.
 Many squads have been burned for lack of fleet keys.

 Police cameras are a crucial part of a crowd control response and after the event will contain the only footage that will not have been edited to fit a biased narrative.